MicrosoftDocs/well-architected/well-architected/security/tradeoffs.md

 ---
 title: Security tradeoffs
-description: Learn about tradeoffs that you might encounter when you design workload architectures and operations for security.
+description: Learn about tradeoffs that you might encounter when designing workload architectures and operations to establish security assurances.
 author: ckittel
 ms.author: chkittel
 ms.date: 11/15/2023